aproxis/VideoCutter/memory-bank/progress.md

    - Improved parameter handling between components
    - Enhanced font management system
    - Standardized color conversion across components
+   - Refactored `slideshow_generator.py` by extracting helper functions for video dimension calculation, media input preparation, and watermark application, improving modularity and readability.

 4. **GUI Reorganization**
    - ✅ Increased window size to 1400x900 for better layout.
-   - ✅ Restructured GUI tabs into "Main Settings", "Subtitles", and "Advanced Effects".
+   - ✅ Restructured GUI tabs into "Main Settings", "Subtitles", and "Overlay Effects" (renamed from "Advanced Effects").
    - ✅ Relocated settings to more logical tabs for improved user experience:
        - "Generate Subtitles .srt" and "Characters per line (max)" moved to "Subtitles" tab.
-       - "Effect Overlay" and "Chromakey Settings" moved to "Advanced Effects" tab.
+       - "Effect Overlay" and "Chromakey Settings" moved to the left column of "Overlay Effects" tab.
+       - Watermark settings section moved from "Main Settings" to the right column of "Overlay Effects" tab.
-   - ✅ Adjusted internal frame parenting and layout to support the new tab structure.
+   - ✅ Adjusted internal frame parenting and layout to support the new tab structure and two-column layout within "Overlay Effects" tab.
+   - ✅ Implemented new overlay directory structure (`effects/overlays`, `effects/subscribe`, `effects/title`).
+   - ✅ Added dropdowns in GUI for selecting subscribe and title video overlay files from their respective directories.
+   - ✅ Added "Enable" checkbox for Effect Overlay in GUI, with state saving/loading and control enabling/disabling.
+   - ✅ Implemented GUI control disabling (greying out) for Watermark, Subscribe Overlay, and Title Overlay sections based on their respective "Enable" checkboxes, ensuring all relevant widgets are correctly enabled/disabled.
+   - ✅ Ensured all GUI controls for Watermark, Subscribe Overlay, and Title Video Overlay are properly greyed out when their respective "Enable" checkboxes are unchecked.

 ## Known Issues